A private applicator applies restricted-use pesticides on his/her own land, or rented land, and produces an agricultural commodity.

 2. Study the recommended materials for Core and each category needed on your license.
 All new applicators must take Core, and at least one category exam to obtain a license.

-5. Once you pass your exams, send in the completed application form (downloadable pdf) and $30 license fee to ODA.
+6. If not already done, send in the completed application form and $30 license fee to ODA.
 If you need to retake an exam, there are no additional charges.

 Ohio Department of Agriculture